delvtech/hyperdrive/pull_request_template.md

               token spend?
 - [ ] **Low-level calls (`call`, `delegatecall`, `staticcall`, `transfer`, `send`)**
     - [ ] Is the returned `success` boolean checked to handle failed calls?
-    - [ ] If using `delegatecall`, which addresses can be called, and are there strict controls over this?
+    - [ ] If using `delegatecall`, are there strict access controls on the addresses that can be called?
+It shouldn't be possible to `delegatecall` arbitrary addresses, so the list of possible targets should either be immutable or tightly controlled by an admin.
 - [ ] **Reentrancy**
     - [ ] Are functions that make external calls or transfer ether marked as `nonReentrant`?
         - [ ] If not, is there documentation that explains why reentrancy is